davewalker60/pmdup/pages/from-cun-to-pm.md

 - Our discounted rate is 600 pesos or $35 paid directly to the driver.
 This price is definitely the best rate for a private car and 1/2 the price of getting into a taxi at the airport without an advance reservation!
 - To use our service, you must complete the [**travel form**](https://docs.google.com/forms/d/e/1FAIpQLSex7cyDs_Xf33rAxqU2S749xG_MB4lMQk3fPvF_p0JkkoKyTg/viewform){:target="_blank"} well in advance of your arrival date.

+> We are also arranging rideshares to the airport at the end of your trip.

 # Arranging your own ride

 ## By taxi or private car